-Riley Howell, student who saved classmates from shooting, honored as Jedi
+Student who saved classmates from shooting honored as Jedi

 “Riley’s courage and selflessness brings out the Jedi in all of us,” wrote fan relations team member Lucas Seastrom.
 “We hope that you may rejoice in his memory, and we join you in honoring his life and example.”

-“As a small tribute, our Story Group has incorporated a reimagining of Riley’s name as a character in the Star Wars galaxy,” Seastrom continued.” … The Force will be with Riley, and all of you, always…”
+“As a small tribute, our Story Group has incorporated a reimagining of Riley’s name as a character in the Star Wars galaxy,” Seastrom continued. ” … The Force will be with Riley, and all of you, always…”

 The entry in the book is just 66 words, but credits Jedi master and historian “Ri-Lee Howell” with collecting “many of the earliest accounts of exploration and codifications of The Force.”